UNCP School of Business

 The UNCP School of Business is located within the University of North Carolina at Pembroke.
 All undergraduate and graduate degree programs are fully accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Undergraduate degrees are the Bachelor of Science in Business Administration (BSBA) and the Bachelor of Science in Accounting (BSA).
-Some programs are offered fully online.
-A Master of Business Administration (MBA) degree is offered on campus as well as a completely online format.
+Some programs are offered entirely online.
+A Master of Business Administration (MBA) degree is offered on campus as well as in a completely online format.

 Background

-The UNCP School of Business received AACSB re-accreditation in 2018.
+The UNCP School of Business received AACSB re-accreditation in 2018 and in 2023.

-The School of Business on the main campus of UNCP will be undergoing a transformation with a new dedicated facility.
+The School of Business on the main campus of UNCP has been transformed with a new dedicated facility.

 Undergraduate degrees

 The UNCP School of Business offers two undergraduate degrees: